JonCooperWorks/httpfuzz/README.md

 }
 ```

-After you've created a plugin, build it using `go build -buildmode=plugin yourplugin.go` and load it to `httpfuzz` with the `--post-request` flag.
+After you've created a plugin, build it using `go build -buildmode=plugin yourplugin.go` and load it to `httpfuzz` with the `--post-request`

+You can see example plugins in [exampleplugins/](https://github.com/JonCooperWorks/httpfuzz/tree/master/exampleplugins)

 ### Examples